folio-org/docs/content/en/docs/Settings/Settings_circulation/settings_circulation.md

 **Fixed due date schedule.** Select a fixed due date schedule, as configured in [Settings \> Circulation \> Fixed due date schedules](#settings--circulation--fixed-due-date-schedules).
 The selected schedule determines the due date for the item.
 Note: Fixed due dates are only applicable for loans longer than 24 hours, and the calculated due date/time is set to 11:59 PM on the due date.

 **Closed library due date management.** Select when the item is due if an item’s calculated due date lands in closed hours for the service point.
-* If an item’s loaned interval is in **minutes** or **hours**, the due date will be determined by the loan policy.
-* If an item’s loaned interval is in **days**, **weeks**, or **months**, the due date will follow the choice given in the loan policy *only* in the case that the service point is completely closed on the day that the item would be due.
+* The due date will follow the choice given in the loan policy *only* in the case that the service point is completely closed on the day that the item would be due.
 When the loan is created, FOLIO will check the service point calendar; if the service point is open for any time on the day that the item is due, FOLIO will set the due time to 11:59 PM on that day.

 **Grace period.** Enter a grace period for overdue items.
 If you choose to have a grace period, items will not count against the [Maximum number of overdue items]({{< ref "settings_users/#settings--users--conditions" >}}) patron block and there will be no overdue fine until after the loan due date/time plus the grace period interval.
 If the grace period expires and the item has not been returned, the grace period will count towards calculating an overdue or lost item fee/fine.
 Adding a grace period to a due date follows the same logic that you chose for closed library due date management, if the grace period lands in a closed time for the service point.